How Do You Know if You're in Perimenopause?

 After running blood work and all of the tests, my doctor informed me that I wasn't in perimenopause...yet.
 Hearing that made me question everything because my Google Degree told me that I was a perimenopausal woman without question.

-After several doctor visits, I learned that no matter what the tests said, I knew that I was changing and I had to take care of my body, so I became my advocate.
+After several doctor visits, I learned that no matter what the tests said, I knew I was changing and had to care for my body, so I became my advocate.

 Hooray!
 I found confirmation that I wasn't losing my mind and that I would be okay, or was I?